keli5734/hell-world/README.md

 ```

 **This text will be bold**

 __This will also be bold__

 - [x] This is a complete item.
 - [ ] This is an incomplete item.

+git commit -m '<Comment on what has been updated>'